JAlbertoGonzalez/node-sftp-server/README.md

 # node-sftp-server

+This is a fork of [node-sftp-server](https://www.npmjs.com/package/node-sftp-server) modified to suit my project needs.

+---

 A simple interface to be able to implement an SFTP Server using Node.js.
 Based on excellent work by [@mscdex](https://github.com/mscdex) - [ssh2](https://github.com/mscdex/ssh2) and [ssh2-streams](https://github.com/mscdex/ssh2-streams).
 Without which none of this would be possible.